ejgolden94/on-belay-api/README.md

 - Methd:`PUT`
 - Accepts JSON
 - Payload: this route requires a payload including any or multiple fields from the `POST` climb example
-- Will return an object containing the data of the deleted climb as JSON, a message, and a status
+- Will return an object containing the data of the edited climb as JSON, a message, and a status

 Delete Climb: `https://on-belay-api.herokuapp.com/api/v1/climbs/<climb_id>`
 - Methd:`DELETE`